 Get a $100 rebate from Seattle City Light when you buy a new high-efficiency clothes washer.

-Choose a high-efficiency clothes washer and you can:
+Choose a high-efficiency, Energy Star clothes washer over a standard model and you can:

-Save about $100 per year in electricity and water costs - that's $1,100 over the life of the washer - enough savings to pay for itself!
+- Save $40 or more per year in electricity and water costs - that's $500 over the life of the washer!

-Do fewer loads - since high-efficiency clothes washers don't have a bulky agitator, there is more usable space for clothes.
+- Do fewer loads - without a bulky agitator these models have more usable space for clothes.
 More capacity means fewer loads of laundry per week - and more time for you.

 Choose a model with a high Modified Energy Factor (MEF) and a low Water Factor (WF).

-Clothes washer must have a Modified Energy Factor (MEF) of 2.46 or above, AND a Water Factor (WF) of 4.0 or below.
+- Clothes washer must have a Modified Energy Factor (MEF or IMEF) of 2.46 or above, AND a Water Factor (WF or IWF) of 4.0 or below.

 How to Apply:

 - Purchase and install a qualified model between January 1, 2015 and September 30, 2015*.

 - Complete and sign the Clothes Washer Rebate Form.